Seeking a reason for hidden pain

 Painkillers for Foot Conditions

-‘The Withering Hand’ is one of eight short stories available as an e-book or paperback from AMAZON books by David R Tollafield.
+‘The Withering Hand’ is one of nine short stories available as an e-book or paperback from AMAZON books by David R Tollafield.

 Thanks for reading ‘Pain with failed healing after injury’ by David R Tollafield